mcroston/mcroston/README.md

 - I'm interested in cross-disciplinary collaborations with experts in public health, information science, communications, digital humanities, and critical media studies.
 - mcroston@wustl.edu

-## On this hub, you will find data and outputs from my first-authored health misinformation studies.
+## On this hub, you'll find data and outputs from my health misinformation studies.

-- You will find the following for each study: tweet IDs and other datasets, descriptions, slide decks, and manuscripts.
+- tweet IDs and other datasets
+- descriptions
+- slide decks
+- manuscripts

 ## Curriculum Vitae